PharmDCoder/train-scheduler/README.md

         - if no, screen will tell you that you are wasting time and to get back to scheduling trains and threaten termination for poor performance
         - if yes, play end of Anima Video (where Thom Yorke breaks free from the train station and is able to dance freely and enjoy life on the outside)

+3. Try to parse music into loops so that as things are happening a specific part of the song plays seemlessly transitioning b/w screens to create a remix.

      https://pharmdcoder.github.io/train-scheduler/